North Carolina Attorney General Josh Stein visits New Bern; announces 2021 Environmental Enhancement Grant Awards recipients

-NEW BERN (WNCT) – North Carolina Attorney General Josh Stein was in New Bern Tuesday to announce 8 of the 2021 Environmental Enhancement Grant Awards here in Eastern North Carolina.
+NEW BERN (WNCT) — North Carolina Attorney General Josh Stein was in New Bern Tuesday to announce eight of the 2021 Environmental Enhancement Grant Awards here in Eastern North Carolina.

 “Environmental challenges we face today are quite daunting.
 The impacts of climate change are upon us in real-time.
 And nowhere is that clearer than the eastern part of our state which has suffered from hurricanes, flooding, and erosion,” said North Carolina Attorney General Josh Stein.

-The 8 communities in the East receiving part of this grant are New Bern, Greenville, Kinston, Pollocksville, Jacksonville, and Windsor.
+The eight communities in the East receiving part of this grant are New Bern, Greenville, Kinston, Pollocksville, Jacksonville and Windsor.
 Bertie and Beaufort counties will also receive a part of the grant as well.

-The city of New Bern will receive 134,000 dollars to design a stormwater infrastructure plan in the Duffyfield neighborhood to help with its flooding problem.
+New Bern will receive 134,000 dollars to design a stormwater infrastructure plan in the Duffyfield neighborhood help with its flooding problem.

 “With this funding that we’re about to receive today the city will be able to fully engineer and design this project and have a shovel-ready project,” said City of New Bern Director of Development Services Jeff Ruggieri.